ea5gvk/m0glj-HBNet-GPS/README.md

 ## HBNet is still under heavy development.
 Documentation is being added to the Wiki as I write it, so check perodically to see if there is any new information.
 V1.0 will be ready in the next few months.
+See [HBNet.xyz](https://hbnet.xyz) for the development news.

 ![ ](https://raw.githubusercontent.com/kf7eel/hblink3/hbnet/HBNet.png  "Logo")